-Two types of supplemental plans help cover the costs that Original Medicare won’t.
-One is Medicare Advantage, also called Medicare Part C. Medicare Advantage plans are administered by private insurance companies approved by Medicare, and they offer another way to receive your basic Medicare Part A and Part B benefits, plus some additional perks, such as prescription coverage, vision care, dental, or hearing coverage.
+- Medicare Advantage Plans, also called Medicare Part C, are administered by private health insurance companies approved by Medicare and offer another way to receive your basic Original Medicare coverage, including Part A and Part B benefits.
+Many medicare advantage plans include additional perks, such as prescription drug coverage, vision care, dental, or hearing coverage.

 Medicare Advantage has the following characteristics:

-Medigap, meanwhile, includes the following elements:
+Medigap plans include the following elements:

-Compare Medicare Advantage and Medigap
+Comparing Medicare Advantage vs Medigap

 |Medicare Supplement (Medigap) Insurance||Medicare Advantage|

-|Choosing doctors and hospitals||Any doctor or hospital is acceptable as long as they accept Medicare assignment (most do).||You’re limited to health care professionals and hospitals within the network designated by your plan provider for many plans.|
+|Choosing Doctors and Hospitals||Any doctor or hospital is acceptable as long as they accept Medicare assignment (most do).||For many plans, you’re limited to health care professionals and hospitals within the network designated by your plan provider.|

 |Referrals||Referrals aren’t needed for specialist care.||You may need a referral to see a specialist within the network.|

-|Network restrictions||There is no network: Your coverage extends across the U.S. for those providers who accept Medicare.
-For worldwide emergency services, you will pay up front and submit the bill for reimbursement where applicable.||You are limited to healthcare within your network for many plan types.
-There may be exceptions if you are traveling and need emergency care.|
+|Network Restrictions||There’s no network.
+Your coverage extends across the U.S. for those providers who accept Medicare.
+For worldwide emergency services, you’ll pay up front and submit the bill for reimbursement where applicable.||You’re limited to health care within your network for many plan types.
+There may be exceptions if you’re traveling and need emergency care.|

-|Enrollment||Apply during your Initial Enrollment Period, which is the three months before, the month of, the three months after you turn 65 or any time after that.||Apply during your Initial Enrollment Period or during the Annual Enrollment Period.|
+|Enrollment||Apply during your Initial Enrollment Period (IEP), which is the three months before, the month of, the three months after you turn 65.
+If you don’t sign up for Part B and Medigap during your IEP, the open enrollment period starts when you’re enrolled in Part B and are 65 and lasts six months.||Apply during your IEP the Annual Enrollment Period (AEP).|

 |Cost||You’ll pay your Original Medicare Part B premium as well as a plan premium.
-Except for the Part B annual deductible unless you are enrolled in Plan F or C, most other out-of-pocket expenses should be covered by the plan.||You’ll pay Part B premiums, but many plans don’t charge an additional premium, and some may pick up a portion the Part B premium.
-You will have copays, coinsurance, and deductibles, but there is an annual out-of-pocket maximum.|
+Except for the Part B annual deductible, unless you’re enrolled in Plan F or C, most other out-of-pocket expenses should be covered by the plan.||You’ll pay Part B premiums, but many plans don’t charge an additional monthly premium, and some may pick up a portion of the Part B premium.
+You’ll have copays, coinsurance, and deductibles, but there’s an annual out-of-pocket maximum.|

-|Do benefits change?||Not usually||Benefits may change annually|
+|Do Benefits Change?||Not usually||Benefits may change annually|

-|Is the plan renewable?||Renewal is guaranteed, and there is no annual election period.||Yes, unless you disenroll during the open enrollment period.|
+|Is the Plan Renewable?||Renewal is guaranteed as long as you pay your monthly premiums, and there’s no annual election period.||Yes, unless you disenroll during the open enrollment period.|

-|For whom it works best||Good option for snowbirds or those who enjoy the freedom of choosing any doctor either at home or while traveling within the US. those who travel frequently.||A good choice if you are healthy and don’t need frequent medical care or prescriptions; also a good choice if you like the simplicity of a single all-in-one plan.|
+|For Whom It Works Best||Good option if you reside in a different part of the country for a portion of the year or enjoy the freedom of choosing any doctor either at home or while traveling within the U.S.||A good choice if you’re healthy and don’t need frequent medical care or prescriptions; also a good choice if you like the simplicity of a single all-in-one plan.|

-|Extras||— Higher premiums, lower copays
+|Extra Benefits||— Higher premiums, lower copays

-— Requires underwriting after your Initial Enrollment Period
+— Requires underwriting after your IEP

-— Benefits standardized throughout the US
+— Benefits standardized throughout the U.S.

 |— Low premiums, higher co-pays